A skill in demand world-wide: Teaching English to speakers of other languages.

 Topics include professionalism, career development and transitions and/or avocations, job searches, the standards and changes within the field, global issues related to culture and language, fundamentals of lesson and curriculum development, and the activities of the practitioner and the learner.

-This course, which includes lectures, interactive study and cross-cultural activities, can be taken as an individual study or as one of the four modules of the Global TESOL Certificate Program.
+This course, which includes presentations, reading and writing activities, and engaging discussions, can be taken as an individual study or as one of the four modules of the Global TESOL Certificate Program.

 Who Should Attend?